hdShang/arxiv-daily/docs/cs-RO/2025-08-22/papers/250816749v1-a-dataset-and-benchmark-for-robotic-cloth-unfolding-grasp-selection-.md

 ---
 layout: default
-title: A Dataset and Benchmark for Robotic Cloth Unfolding Grasp Selection: The ICRA 2024 Cloth Competition
+title: "A Dataset and Benchmark for Robotic Cloth Unfolding Grasp Selection: The ICRA 2024 Cloth Competition"
 ---

 # A Dataset and Benchmark for Robotic Cloth Unfolding Grasp Selection: The ICRA 2024 Cloth Competition